California law to increase visibility and improve safety

 The community may see changes in the following ways:

-- Some new curb markings near specific crosswalks, with priority focus on high risk pedestrian and vehicle collision locations, bike boulevards, school zones, and commercial districts
+• Some new curb markings near specific crosswalks, with priority focus on high-risk pedestrian and vehicle collision locations, bike boulevards, school zones, and commercial districts

-- Possibly new signage in areas where parking may change
+• Possibly new signage in areas where parking may change

-- Limited parking spaces removed in select areas, notably commercial districts
+• Limited parking spaces removed in select areas, notably commercial districts

-- Initial changes will focus on highest risk of pedestrian and vehicle collisions, and explore changes based on site-specific situations rather than deploying universally.
+• Initial changes will focus on highest risk of pedestrian and vehicle collisions, and explore changes based on site-specific situations rather than deploying universally.
 Safety improvements to reduce vehicle speeds and improve visibility improvements may include additional no parking curb paint, bike corrals, flexible posts, and sidewalk extensions.

 Community Assistance

-- Take note of these new restrictions, avoid parking in these restricted areas, and help share details with your neighbors.
+• Take note of these new restrictions, avoid parking in these restricted areas, and help share details with your neighbors.

-- Parking in these areas is illegal statewide regardless of whether the curb is painted red.
+• Parking in these areas is illegal statewide regardless of whether the curb is painted red.

 Intersection Evaluation

-Safety improvements at specific intersections will be evaluated throughout the year.
-Office of Transportation staff are prioritizing crossing locations for potential changes and enforcement emphasis, with evaluation based on locations with injury collision history along pedestrian and bicycle corridors included in the newly adopted Safe Streets for All Action Plan.
-Many of these are in the Downtown and locations that overlap with City Safe Routes to School routes will receive additional priority in staff’s evaluation.
+Office of Transportation evaluation based on locations with injury collision history along pedestrian and bicycle corridors included in the newly adopted Safe Streets for All Action Plan will continue and as sign changes occur.
+Many of these locations are in the Downtown and locations that overlap with City Safe Routes to School routes and bike boulevards.

 Education & Enforcement